Skip to main content

 Macy's Corte Madera (1985-2025)

-Macy's opened at the new Village at Corte Madera mall in August of 1985.
+Macy's opened at the new Village at Corte Madera mall in August 15, 1985.
+The celebration included children leaving their handprints in fresh cement.
 It closed in March 2025.

 1990s